DamonMohammadbagher/NativePayload_ICMP/EBOOK/README.md

 Syntax : NativePayload_ICMP.exe  shtext  "your text or string"

-after this step you will have Script.sh file then you can use that from "Client side" after this step then you can use (NativePayload_ICMP.sh  "w.x.y.z" ) from "Server side"  to send Ping Request to "Client Side":
+after this step you will have Script.sh file then you can use this on "Client side" . now you can use (NativePayload_ICMP.sh  "w.x.y.z" ) on "Server side"  to send Ping Request to "Client Side":

 step 0 (windows side) : NativePayload_ICMP.exe shtext "your test text or String"